And I'm going to be telling him, you've got to end this war.

 Peace through strength actually brings about more peace, not less peace.

-Um, so we're gonna see what happens.
+So we're going to see what happens.

-This is just saber rattling.
+This is just saber-rattling.

 He said it's like chess.

-That's actually that was my percentage, 25, 30% chance yesterday I said that.
+It's 25, 30% chance yesterday I said that.

 But the president had said it the day before.

-And I am here to facilitate this and give them an opportunity, because none of them are able to do it or have the political will or courage to do it.
+And I am here to facilitate this and give them an opportunity because none of them are able to do it or have the political will or courage to do it.

 Now, the president did threaten very severe consequences if Russia does not agree to end this war.